Get a flight delay compensation of up to 600€ (about 550£) for your late flight with British Airways.

 What are extraordinary circumstances?
 Some examples include air traffic restrictions, adverse weather conditions, medical emergency, security issues, strike at the airport… In short, these are circumstances which the airline cannot control and could not have prevented.

 The conditions ensuring your right to compensation when British Airways cancels your flight are slightly more complicated than for flight delays.
 In short, if the airline is responsible for the cancellation, they haven’t given you at least a 14-day notice, and you reach your final destination late (or don’t reach it at all), then it’s very likely that you are eligible under the EU Regulation.
+Read this page for more information on your passenger rights when your flight is cancelled.

-If this happened to you, you can fill out our Compensation Calculator to verify if you can get compensated and how much money you can expect from British Airways.
+If this happened to you, you can fill out our Flight Cancellation Compensation Calculator to verify if you can get compensated and how much money you can expect from British Airways.
 ClaimCompass will take care of everything for you, from submitting your claim to British Airways to securing your money.

 Many air passengers have already entrusted their compensation claim against British Airways to ClaimCompass.
 As one of the largest airlines in the world, it’s normal that they also receive a larger than average amount of claims when their flight is delayed, cancelled, or overbooked.
 As you can see from the data below, the airline is rather cooperative when it comes to processing passenger claims.